jinnycho/jinnycho-blog/src/writings/books/entrepreneur/companyOfOne.md

 When I see recent layoffs in multiple companies, I wonder why they needed 90,000 people in the first place.
 The problem of over-growth is also something I've personally encountered during my time at several companies.
 I remember things were more effective, creative or at the very least more enjoyable, when there were fewer people.

-The myth that more people will fix more problems is debatable; it might just cause more unnecessary coordinations, take much more time to make any decisions, and create the feeling that there are more people managing staffs than actual engineers.
+The claim that more people will fix more problems is debatable; it might just cause more unnecessary coordinations, take much more time to make any decisions, and create the feeling that there are more people managing staffs than actual engineers.

 ### Autonomy is Creativity